Best Day Trips From Chandler: Easy One-Day Adventures

 Step Back in Time at Wupatki National Monument

-2. Use interpretive signs and visitor-center info for context and ranger schedules.
+2. Use interpretive signs and visitor-center info for context and ranger programs.

-4. Arrive prepared: water, sun protection, and respect for fragile ruins.
+4. Arrive prepared: water, sun protection, and respect for fragile cultural sites.

 Ride the Verde Canyon Railroad in Clarkdale